ericdahl/velocity-2015-notes/README.md

     - pull latest version from master (with gradle)
     - updates version number to a RC version
     - creates a docker container which has the spring-boot jar along with consul/logstash forwarders
-    - smoke/acceptance tsets use embedded DBs in spring-boot framework
+    - smoke/acceptance tests use embedded DBs in spring-boot framework
   - deploy
     - using ansible
     - deploys docker image to some host group (e.g., dev)